GaParmar/clean-fid/README.md

   <img src="https://raw.githubusercontent.com/GaParmar/clean-fid/main/docs/images/resize_circle_extended.png"  width="800" />
 <br>

 The inconsistencies among implementations can have a drastic effect of the evaluations metrics.
 The table below shows that FFHQ dataset images resized with  bicubic implementation from other libraries (OpenCV, PyTorch, TensorFlow, OpenCV) have a large FID score (≥ 6) when compared to the same images resized with the correctly implemented PIL-bicubic filter.
 Other correctly implemented filters from PIL (Lanczos, bilinear, box) all result in relatively smaller FID score (≤ 0.75).
 Note that since TF 2.0, the new flag `antialias` (default: `False`) can produce results close to PIL.
-However, it was not used in the existing TensorFlow-FID repo and set as `False` by default.
+However, it was not used in the existing TF-FID repo and set as `False` by default.

  <p align="center"><img src="https://raw.githubusercontent.com/GaParmar/clean-fid/main/docs/images/table_resize_sc.png"  width="500" /></p>